timotheetacca/finite_automata_ope/README.md

 3. **Standardization**: If the FA is not standard, the program can standardize it on demand
 4. **Determinization and completion**: If the FA is not complete or deterministic, the program can convert it into an equivalent complete deterministic FA
 5. **Minimization**: The program can minimize a complete deterministic FA
-6. (TO BE DONE) **Word Recognition**: The program can test if a given word is recognized by the FA
+6. **Word Recognition**: The program can test if a given word is recognized by the FA
-7. **Complementary Language**: The program can create an automaton the complementary language of the given FA
+7. **Complementary Language**: The program can create a complementary automaton of the given FA

 ## How to Use the Program